awsdocs/aws-doc-sdk-examples/resources/cdk/dynamodb-item-tracker/README.md

 ## Overview

-Creates AWS resources for Amazon DynamoDB item tracker sample applications:
+Creates the following AWS resources for Amazon DynamoDB item tracker sample applications:

 * A DynamoDB table that has a string partition key named `iditem`.